laravel/docs/configuration.md

 Be sure to add the `.env.local.php` file to your `.gitignore` file.
 This will allow other developers on your team to create their own local environment configuration, as well as hide your sensitive configuration items from source control.

 Now, On your production server, create a `.env.php` file in your project root that contains the corresponding values for your production environment.
-Like the `.env.local.php` file, the production `.env.php` file should never be included in source control.
+Like the `.env.production.php` file, the production `.env.php` file should never be included in source control.

 > **Note:** You may create a file for each environment supported by your application.
 For example, the `development` environment will load the `.env.development.php` file if it exists.